indiqusdocs/apiculus/docs/Subscribers/Compute/RHELInstances/WorkingwithSnapshots.md

 ---
 sidebar_position: 8
 ---
-# Working with RHEL Instance Snapshots
+# Working with Snapshots

-To view all the snapshots taken for this Instance, navigate to a [RHEL Instances](AboutRHELInstances.md) and access the **Snapshots** tab.
+To view all the snapshots taken for the Instance, navigate to a [RHEL Instances](AboutRHELInstances.md) and access the **Snapshots** tab.
 Instance Snapshots allow you to create point-in-time images of instances that preserve all their data volume as well as (optionally) their CPU/memory states.
 You can use Snapshots to quickly restore Instances.

 The Snapshots section shows all RHEL Instance snapshots, which can be used to revert the RHEL Instances to an earlier state.